ku-dml/mol-infer/2L-model/README.md

 Mol-infer is a project developed by the Discrete Mathematics Lab at Kyoto Univerisity (ku-dml).
 See [the top page](https://github.com/ku-dml/mol-infer) for more detail.

-## Introduction of the Cyclic Package
+## Introduction of the 2L-model Package

 This package consists of four modules.